mishoo/UglifyJS/README.md

     --toplevel                  Compress and/or mangle variables in top level scope.
     --verbose                   Print diagnostic messages.
     --warn                      Print warning messages.
+    --webkit                    Support non-standard Safari/Webkit.
+                                Equivalent to setting `webkit: true` in `minify()` for `mangle` and `output` options.
+                                By default UglifyJS will not try to be Safari-proof.
     --wrap <name>               Embed everything in a big function, making the “exports” and “global” variables available.
 You
                                 need to pass an argument to this option to